How Long Does A Root Canal Take? Treatment & What to Expect

 A root treated tooth can potentially split straight through the middle.
 The patient is left with two clean halves from crown to tip (or apex of the tooth).
 A crown acts like a helmet to keep everything together.
 We offer interest free payment plans for costly procedures such as root canals and crowns.

-Root canals are initially a considerable amount more expensive than an extraction and filling.
-However, if you have the tooth extracted eventually it will cost more.
-If you remove a tooth, the other teeth will fall over into the open space, similar to a bookshelf.
+Up front, root canals are considerably more expensive than extraction and filling.
+In the long run, however, if you have the tooth extracted eventually it will cost more.
+If you remove a tooth, the other teeth will fall over to fill the open space, similar to a bookshelf.

 Therefore, the tooth will need to be replaced with either an implant or denture.
-Implants are a great solution but can be expensive and we always aim to keep natural tooth structure in place where possible.
+Implants are a great solution but can be expensive.
+We always aim to keep natural tooth structure in place where possible.
 No dental technique can replicate a natural tooth structure.

-Most patients prefer to avoid dentures where possible as it can impact on their eating habits, overall self-esteem and confidence.
-So by choosing a root canal treatment over an extraction, a patient may actually be saving in the long run.
+Most patients prefer to avoid dentures where possible as it can impact their eating habits, overall self-esteem and confidence.
+By choosing a root canal treatment over an extraction, chances are that you are saving in the long run.

 Prevention